Gyvastis/Tumblr-Image-Scraper/README.md

 *Tumblr Image Scraper* allows you to quickly and easily download an entire image archive of a specified Tumblr blog.

+The only required parameter is the *username* (Tumblr blog name).

 Basic usage:

 `ruby tumblr_scraper.rb <username> <directory to save images to> <number of images to download>`

-The only required parameter is the *username* (Tumblr blog name).
-Script sleeps up to 3 seconds after every page opened.
+Script sleeps up to 3 seconds after every page opened in order of Tumblr to be less suspicious.
+Consider using proxies on your own knowledge.

 Happy scraping!